Four Distinctive Beverly Hills Neighborhoods to Visit

 Then visit the edges of the triangle to discover North Beverly Drive and Cañon Drive’s unique local boutiques, gourmet restaurants and open-air cafés.
 Along the triangle’s southern border, is home to the top names in luxury retailing, including Saks Fifth Avenue and Neiman Marcus.

 4. The Flats

 The distinctive Beverly Hills residential neighborhood known as “The Flats” epitomizes the California aesthetic.
 The wide, tree-lined streets span up to 70 feet across thanks to urban planner Wilbur David Cook who designed the master plan for the city of Beverly Hills and was influenced by the Olmstead Brothers, sons of the eminent landscape architect, Frederick Law Olmstead.
-Four main roads form the area's borders: Santa Monica Boulevard, Sunset Boulevard, Doheny Road and Whittier Boulevard.
+Four main roads form the area's borders: Santa Monica Boulevard, Sunset Boulevard, Doheny Road and Wilshire Boulevard.